Report: Ohio State coach Ryan Day, family not connected to NCAA investigation of Michigan

 Ohio State will take on Michigan in Ann Arbor at noon Nov.
 25.

-This article originally appeared on The Columbus Dispatch: Ryan Day, family not connected to NCAA investigation of Michigan, per report
+This article originally appeared on The Columbus Dispatch: Ryan Day not connected to NCAA investigation of Michigan, per report